Updated July 2, 2015

 ABC rubble that has been crushed in accordance with the above conditions is not a solid waste.
 Such crushed rubble may be used as a substitute for conventional materials.
 For example, the crushed rubble could be used for the base of a driveway or for fill.

-While the crushed rubble is not a solid waste, its use is subject to restrictions imposed by other regulations such as the wetlands regulations.
+While the crushed rubble is not a solid waste, its use is subject to restrictions imposed by other regulations, such as wetlands or stormwater regulations.